keeper013/CrossCutterN/README.md

 ## Contact Author

-Should there be any issues or inquiries, please submit an issue to this project.
+Should there be any issues, suggestions or inquiries, please submit an issue to this project.
 Or alternatively, send an email to keeper013@gmail.com.
 Thanks